 Once you’ve noticed the infestation, it’s time to make the invaders go away.
 There are a few widely known successful methods.

-- Evict them from the burrows with water.
+Evict them from the burrows with water.
 Water is the best eviction mechanism.
-Use a garden hose to flood their burrows.
-They might come back later once the water gets absorbed by the soil, but if you do it again and again, eventually they won’t come back again.
+Use a garden hose to flood rat or mouse burrows.
+They might come back later once the water gets absorbed by the soil, but if you do it again and again, eventually, they won’t come back again.

 Any professional pest controller would advise that you do not dispose of rodents manually and/or without protective gear, whether they are dead or alive.
 A bite can put you in danger of contracting an array of diseases, and getting in direct contact with a carcass is even worse.
 Simply inhaling the dust around it can cause respiratory problems.